Michigan GOP candidate says he tells daughters to ‘lie back and enjoy it’ if rape is inevitable

 “If you’re in Michigan and 18+ pls for the love of god do not vote for my dad for state rep. Tell everyone,” Stephanie Regan wrote on Twitter.

 Regan, who last week advanced to the general election after winning the special Republican primary by 81 votes, did not respond to multiple requests for comment.
-On Monday, he told Bridge Michigan, a local news outlet, “sometimes” his words “aren’t as smooth and polished as the politicians are because I’m not a politician.”
+On Monday, he told Bridge Michigan, a local news outlet, that “sometimes” his words “aren’t as smooth and polished as the politicians are because I’m not a politician.”

 “I’m working on it,” Regan said.
 “The only reason the left trolls attack you is because they know you’re directly over the target, dropping direct hits on an issue.
 If you’re not scoring hits, they leave you alone.”

-He said his comments on rape and the election only meant that “nothing is inevitable.”
+He said his comments on rape and the election only meant “nothing is inevitable.”

 De Angeli told The Washington Post in an email conversation Tuesday that it was clear to him that Regan was “speaking extemporaneously.”

-“Upon reviewing the video, I think he was actually talking about the 2020 election and saying that Republicans shouldn’t concede that (Joe) Biden won fairly,” De Angeli said, adding that Regan apologized for his comment.
+“Upon reviewing the video, I think he was actually talking about the 2020 election and saying that Republicans shouldn’t concede that Biden won fairly,” De Angeli said, adding that Regan apologized for his comment.

 During the discussion, Regan also said that, if elected, he’d push for the decertification of the results of the 2020 election in Michigan.
 Under both state and federal law, a state can’t decertify an election.

 “We do want to decertify this election and we do want it returned to the rightful owner, just like if someone stole your car or stole your jewelry,” Regan said.
 “It goes back to the rightful owner.
-You decertify and you give it to the rightful owner, and that’s Donald Trump, and that’s what I’m pushing for and we’re going full bore on that.”
+You decertify and you give it to the rightful owner, and that’s Donald Trump, and that’s what I’m pushing for and we’re going full-bore on that.”

 Other comments by Regan surfaced online after a clip of the live stream went viral, including a 2021 Instagram post from the candidate in which he claimed that feminism is a “Jewish program to degrade and subjugate White men.”
 Regan has also called the Russian invasion of Ukraine a “fake war just like the fake pandemic.”